 If you have a short-term investing goal, consider savings accounts, short-term bond funds, money market accounts or certificates of deposit (CDs).

 Savings accounts are bank accounts that earn a small amount of interest.
-Marcus by Goldman Sachs Bank is a great place to start, and offers a high-yield savings account with a competitive APY.
+BMO Harris is a great place to start, and has only a $25 minimum requirement to open an account.
 The best savings account rates will not net you too much interest at all, which is why they’re ideal for short-term investing.
 Never invest any funds earmarked for retirement in a savings account.

 Short-term bond funds

 Short-term bond portfolios typically involve corporate and other investment-grade U.S. fixed-income issues from one to three years.
 These portfolios are attractive only if you have a short savings horizon because they are less sensitive to interest rates than portfolios with longer durations.

 Money market accounts are a lot like savings accounts.
 Unlike savings accounts, where your bank or credit union can only loan out your cash, in the case of a money market account, the bank can put your money into low-risk investments such as certificates of deposit or government securities.

 CDs are money invested for a set period.
 The issuer pays interest at regular intervals until a specific date of maturity.
 Once your CD matures, you receive your original investment, plus all of the interest you’ve accumulated during that set period.
 This is only a good option if you can be sure you won’t need your money before maturity.
 You’ll have you have to pay a fee in order to withdraw the funds before maturity.

 Long-term investment vehicles